 With a lump-sum offer, your initial payment is 20% of the total offer amount.
 For periodic payments, you must include your first installment and continue making monthly payments while the IRS considers your offer.

 Paying off your tax debt is a priority.
 If you don’t have the cash to pay the balance off quickly, you might want to consider looking for other ways to earn some extra cash.
 These include:

 - Taking on an additional part-time job

-- Working a side hustle in the gig economy (such as driving for Uber or Lyft; shareing your car through Turo; delivering packages for Amazon Flex; caring for children, adults or pets through Care.com; delivering food or groceries for Doordash, Postmates, or Instacart; or pet sitting and dog walking through Rover)
+- Working a side hustle in the gig economy (such as driving for Uber or Lyft; sharing your car through Turo; delivering packages for Amazon Flex; caring for children, adults, or pets through Care.com; delivering food or groceries for Doordash, Postmates, or Instacart; or pet sitting and dog walking through Rover)

-- Rent out a room in your house on Airbnb or get a roommate through Roommates.com
+- Renting out a room in your house on Airbnb or get a roommate through Roommates.com

-- Sell stuff on eBay, Craigslist, Facebook Marketplace, or in a garage sale
+- Selling stuff on eBay, Craigslist, Facebook Marketplace, or in a garage sale

 Just remember, if you make money on a side hustle or by renting out a room, that income is taxable.
 Be sure to set a portion of your earnings aside to cover taxes and consider making estimated payments so you don’t wind up in the same situation next year.

 If you owe a sizable debt to the IRS and don’t have the money to pay it, your problem may not be earning too little money, but spending too much of what you make.
 In that case, you need to look for ways to cut your expenses.